The 25 Best Padel Courts in the USA: Where to Play in 2026

 How the PadelScout Score Works

-• Court Score — Number of courts, court quality, surface type, whether indoor or outdoor options are available, and lighting for evening play.
+- Court Quality — Number of courts, surface type, whether indoor or outdoor options are available, and lighting for evening play.

-• Amenities Score — Pro shop, food and beverage, locker rooms, parking, wellness features (sauna, cold plunge), and accessibility.
+- Amenities — Pro shop, food and beverage, locker rooms, parking, wellness features (sauna, cold plunge), and accessibility.

-• Location Score — Proximity to population centers, transit access, and ease of getting there.
+- Location — Proximity to population centers, transit access, and ease of getting there.

-• Review Volume Score — Total Google reviews, reflecting how active and established the community is around that facility.
+- Review Volume — Total Google reviews, reflecting how active and established the community is around that facility.

-• Photo Score — Quality and quantity of photos available, giving prospective visitors a clear picture of what to expect.
+- Photo Quality — Quality and quantity of photos available, giving prospective visitors a clear picture of what to expect.

-The PadelScout Average Score combines all five into a single number out of 30.
-Courts scoring above 24 represent the top tier of padel facilities in the United States.
+Courts scoring above 85 represent the top tier of padel facilities in the United States.

 The 25 Best Padel Courts in the USA for 2026

-These are the highest-rated padel facilities in our directory, ranked by PadelScout Average Score.
+These are the highest-rated padel facilities in our directory, ranked by PadelScout Score.

-Ultra Padel Club sits in Miami's Midtown/Design District and has built one of the largest and most active padel communities in the country.
-With 418 Google reviews and a 4.8-star rating, it leads the nation in both player volume and player satisfaction.
+Ultra Padel Club sits in Miami’s Midtown/Design District and has built one of the largest and most active padel communities in the country.
+With 418 Google reviews — more than any padel club in America — and a 4.8-star rating, it leads the nation in player volume and satisfaction.
 The club offers a swimming pool, wellness center, and a welcoming atmosphere for all skill levels.
-If you play padel in America, this is the benchmark.

 Best for: Players who want a complete club experience with a deep, active community.